M-o-a-T/moat/doc/spec_aa.rst

 Bit 3 of the first byte states whether a flag byte exists.
 A nonexisting flag byte is equivalent to zero.

 * bit 0: wait.
 The next byte contains a timer minifloat.
 Its meaning varies depending on the mode:

-  * Request: I need this time before I can accept a reply.
+  * Request: The server shall delay for this time before sending a reply.

   * ACK: The client shall wait this long before proceeding.

   * NACK: The client shall wait this long before trying again.

 * bit 1+2: state

-  Request: 0 rebooted, 1 wakeup, 2 assure, 3 reserved.
+  * Request: 0 rebooted, 1 wakeup, 2 assure, 3 reserved.

-  ACK: 0 new, 1 known, 2 reserved, 3 reassigned.
+  * ACK: 0 new, 1 known, 2 reserved, 3 reassigned.

-  NACK: 0 retry later, 1 no free addrs, 2 data problem, 3 collision.
+  * NACK: 0 retry later, 1 no free addrs, 2 data problem, 3 collision.

   Collision: 0 I saw my MAC, 1 I saw my client addr, 2+3 reserved.
   In both cases the client shall send its own ID and MAC.
 If it reacts to